erlandg/Artificial_neural_networ_from_scratch/README.md

 # Artificial_neural_networ_from_scratch
-A very simple NN classifier built with NumPy
+A simple NN classifier built with NumPy

+run in cmd by the following code: python NN.py

+requires NumPy and matplotlib to run.